laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-Laravel 9 has moved from Flysystem 1.x to 2.x.
+Laravel 9 has migrated from [Flysystem](https://flysystem.thephpleague.com/v2/docs/) 1.x to 2.x.
+Under the hood, Flysystem powers all of the file manipulation methods provided by the `Storage` facade.
 In light of this, some changes may be required within your application; however, we have tried to make this transition as seamless as possible.

 #### Driver Prerequisites